fhollenbach/RCrashcourse/CourseNotes.md

     ## 19  60000   71.8 male      12    45 white

-**Important** When you run that line of code, the `dplyr` package in tidyverse executes the filtering operation and returns a new data frame.
-If you want to save the result, you’ll need to use the assignment operator, `<-`:, the initial object would be unchanged, unless you overwrite it.
+**Important** When you run that line of code, the `dplyr` package in tidyverse executes the filtering operation and returns a new data frame, however, it is just printing the resulting data to the console.
+If you want to save the result as an object in your workspace, you’ll need to use the assignment operator, `<-`:, the initial object would be unchanged, unless you overwrite it.

 ``` r
 heights_age45 <- heights %>%